ircv3/ircv3-specifications/extensions/webirc.md

 `<algo>` should be the hash algorithm used to produce the fingerprint supplied such as sha256.

+`<fingerprint>` should be the hash of the certificate (certfp) or public key (spkifp) encoded in hexadecimal without colon (:) sepertators.
+Servers should accept either upper case or lower case hexadecimal characters.

 Servers MUST be able to handle options that don't currently have defined values gaining values in the future.
 For example, they MUST treat the options `secure` and `secure=examplevalue123` in exactly the same way.

 ### Examples